zebangeth/DirPrint/README.md

 - `--ignore`, `-I` : Patterns to completely hide (e.g., `__pycache__`, `.git`, `node_modules`).
 - `--omit`, `-O` : Patterns to show in the structure but hide their contents.
 - `--show-omitted-structure`, `--sos` : Show structure of omitted directories.
+- `--line-count`, `-lc` : Enable display of line counts and percentages for files/directories.

 ### Strict Matching with Carets (^)